 How Can I Claim My Energy Tax Credits?

 When you file your taxes online, you can be ensured that you are going to be able to claim the energy tax credit.
-The tax filing software is able to recommend you with the best choices and show you which deductions and credits you qualify for.
+The tax filing software is able to recommend you the best choices and show you which deductions and credits you qualify for.
 They also do the math and fill in all the right tax forms.